mdantonio-c/mistral-hub/projects/mistral/nifi/scripts/forecasts/MER/docs/README_water_level_processor.md

 # mer_regular_grid

-Small utility to extract station time series and create regular-grid GeoTIFF maps from MER NetCDF files.
+Utility to extract station time series and create regular-grid GeoTIFF maps from MER NetCDF files.

+In production, this script is invoked by:

+- `mer_publish_maps.py` for map generation/publication
+- `mer_publish_timeseries.py` for station time series publication

 Station time-series values are corrected per station using a daily offsets file with: